Steel Bridge: Structure and lift operation

 The lift span of the bridge is 211 ft long.
 At low river levels, the lower deck is 26 ft above the water, and 163 ft of vertical clearance is provided when both decks are raised.
 Because of the independent lifts, the lower deck can be raised to 72 ft, telescoping into the upper deck but not disturbing it.
 Each deck has its own counterweights, two for the upper and eight for the lower, totaling 9 e6lb.

 The machinery house sits atop the upper-deck lift truss.
 The operator's room is suspended from the top of the lift-span truss, directly below the machinery house, so that the operator can view river traffic as well as the upper deck.
 After the 2001 addition of a pedestrian walkway on the lower deck, cameras and closed-circuit television monitors were added to allow the operator to view the lower-deck walkway.

+Incidents

+2011 infrastructure spending protests

+In November 2011, demonstrators lined the Steel Bridge to try to raise awareness about funding cuts for infrastructure maintenance in Portland and the overall state of the bridge.
+The bridge had been rated as being structurally deficient by an independent advocacy group, and the demonstrators had intended to use it as a symbol of decaying infrastructure in Oregon more broadly.

+2014 tightrope walking incident

+Early in the morning of August 2, 2014, a man was seen attempting to tightrope walk across the steel cables used to help raise and lower the bridge's lift span, which are roughly 270 feet high.

+Bystanders, who suspected that the man was either suicidal or under the influence of drugs, contacted local authorities and the bridge's operation was shut down.

+The man appeared to take a photo of the sunrise before continuing to walk across the cables and then climbing down.

+Police later identified the man as 21-year-old Benjamin Lovitz of Portland, who was charged with trespassing and disorderly conduct.

+2024 freight train derailment

+In the morning of April 29, 2024, several cars from a Union Pacific train derailed near the east end of the bridge.

+The bridge was shut down for several hours before reopening to traffic later that day.